It’s what you’ve always done since you can remember. It’s second nature. The day just doesn’t feel right without it.

 - Pick a few of your favourites.
 Pick 1-2 that you know you like, one that you’ve no idea if you like and one you didn’t think you like that you’re willing to re-try (often people can rediscover things using this approach).

 - Have FUN and enjoy trying new things and experimenting.
-Go out and buy yourself some trendy nut butter, a pretty tea or cute bowl for your yoghurt (I have a cute bowl!).
+Go out and buy yourself some trendy nut butter, a pretty tea or cute bowl for your new dessert option.

 A few more notes: